 |

-Soon!
-Feel The Impact
+Feel the Impact

-Using imagery and data from NASA's Deep Impact mission to Comet Tempel 1, McREL is working with the University of Maryland, Tactile Learning Adventures, and the Colorado School for the Deaf and Blind (CSDB) to develop Feel the Impact materials for visually-impaired learners. |
+Using imagery and data from NASA's Deep Impact mission to Comet Tempel 1, McREL is working with the University of Maryland, Tactile Learning Adventures, and the Colorado School for the Deaf and Blind (CSDB) to develop Feel the Impact materials for visually-impaired learners. +

 |